5jt/dyalog-cookbook/manuscript/13_help.md

 ## How to view the  help system

 We want to make sure that we can call the help system from within our application.
 For that we need a new function, and the obvious name for this function is `ShowHelp`.
 The function accepts a right argument which might be an empty vector but can be a page name instead.
-If a page name is provided that of course `Markdown2Help` does not show the first page of the help system but the page specified.
+If a page name is provided then of course `Markdown2Help` does not show the first page of the help system but the page specified.

 ~~~
    ∇{r}←ShowHelp pagename